IrfanFathan/balance-reminder/README.md

 alter table customers enable row level security;

--- Setup policy for authenticated shop owner access create policy "Authenticated access only" on customers for all using (auth.role() = 'authenticated');
+-- Setup policy for authenticated shop owner access Create policy "Authenticated access only." on customers for all using (auth.role() = 'authenticated');